faulander/720dl/README.md

 - Python >= 3.10

 ## Features:
+- Monitor 720pier.ru Website for new torrents
-- Monitor 720pier.ru for new torrents
+- Monitor 720pier.ru RSS feeds for new torrents
 - Downloads the torrent files
 - Send torrents to QBittorrent